 New temporary visitor rules have been put in place to decrease the spread of coronavirus (COVID-19).

-Ascension Lourdes is dedicated to providing quality emergency patient care at 169 Riverside Dr. in Binghamton, New York, on the campus of Ascension Lourdes Hospital.
+Lourdes, part of Ascension is dedicated to providing quality emergency patient care at 169 Riverside Dr. in Binghamton, New York, on the campus of Lourdes Hospital.
 Our newly expanded Emergency Department features state-of-the-art equipment and highly private rooms.
 The Emergency Department fully integrates vital areas of the hospital, such as Diagnostic Imaging and the laboratory, to expedite patient care.

 Please understand that the Emergency Department does not operate on a "first come, first served" basis.
 When patients arrive in the Emergency Department, they are assessed by the triage nurse.
 It is the triage nurse's responsibility to identify those conditions requiring immediate attention and then prioritize a patient's care based on his or her condition.
 At times, therefore, other patients may be seen first.